Rovers to the Martian moon & rockets like SpaceX: This is what Germany is now planning with Japan – Image: Xpert.Digital

 - Startup Polaris on the future: space revolution made in Germany – aerospike technology opens up new horizons in space travel

-New German-Japanese spatial drive alliance strengthens position of both countries in the global space competition
+New German-Japanese space alliance strengthens the position of both countries in the global space competition

-The planned official extension of the German-Japanese space partnership creates the basis for further ambitious projects.
-With more than 875 university cooperation and research projects between the two countries, there is a wide scientific network that serves as the basis for future innovations.
+The planned official extension of the German-Japanese space partnership lays the foundation for further ambitious projects.
+With more than 875 university collaborations and research projects between the two countries, a broad scientific network exists, serving as a basis for future innovations.

-The cooperation between Germany and Japan in space travel is an example of a new form of international partnership that combines technological excellence with common values and strategic goals.
-In a time of geopolitical uncertainties, this Alliance offers both countries the opportunity to strengthen their position in global space and at the same time make a contribution to the peaceful use of space.
+The cooperation between Germany and Japan in space exploration exemplifies a new form of international partnership that combines technological excellence with shared values and strategic goals.
+In a time of geopolitical uncertainty, this alliance offers both countries the opportunity to strengthen their position in global space exploration while simultaneously contributing to the peaceful use of outer space.

 Suitable for: